 Have I accepted that there are people who roll their eyes at what I do?
 Sure.
 Relentless learning and sharing in the name of self-improvement and personal discovery isn’t for everyone.
 Some people are cool with coasting.
 But will I spend any fragment of time past this blog post worrying about what they think?
 Nope.
 Do their perceptions of my work ethic play any role in forming my reality?
 Abso. lutely. not.

 One of the greatest lessons I’ve learned so far is that I don’t have to prove anything to anyone.
 My work does that for me.
 The people who reach out with touching stories of epic human relation do that for me.
 The organizations and conferences that ask me to be a voice for their creative communities do that for me.
-The agency I love walking into every day does that for me.
 The fact that I could turn a part time passion into a full-time job does that for me.
 Permission not to prove anyone wrong is perhaps the most magnificent gift I’ve ever given myself, and it didn’t cost a damn dime.
 In fact, every new client, every new campaign, every new project, every new post, every new paycheck contributes to my literal and proverbial bank.

 The truth is, people will make up whatever stories they want to about you that best fit their narrative.
 If they’re feeling unfulfilled in their work, your work will become stupid and meaningless.
 If they’re feeling unsuccessful, your work will become a waste of time.
 If they’re feeling like they’ve fallen behind, the reason you’re ahead will become a matter of luck not talent.
 That’s a reflection of their insecurities and inconsistencies, not yours.